How Does LendingTree Get Paid?

 Real estate loans

-If you’re looking to purchase real estate create a storefront for your business or invest in a warehouse, Capital One can help with a real estate loan.
+If you’re looking to purchase real estate, create a storefront for your business or invest in a warehouse, Capital One can help with a commercial loan.
 Loan proceeds can also be used to improve your property, and you can refinance an already-existing real estate loan as well.
-Capital One offers real estate loans with terms of up to 240 months.
+Capital One offers real estate loans with terms of up to 240 months with payment amounts.

 Lines of credit

 For short-term borrowing needs, Capital One offers small business lines of credit for up to $5,000,000.
-Small business lines of credit can be handy to smooth out potential cash flow issues, take advantage of last-minute business investment opportunities, or other purposes.
+Small business lines of credit can be handy to smooth out potential cash flow issues, cover seasonal fluctuations in income and fund certain working capital or operating expenses.

 SBA loans